MicrosoftDocs/data-api-builder-docs/data-api-builder/database-objects.md

 }
 ```

 In the schema, both query and mutation operations for stored procedures will have `execute` as a prefix.
-For the above stored procedure, the exact query name field generated would be `executeGetCowrittenBooksByAuthor`.
+For the previous stored procedure, the exact query name field generated would be `executeGetCowrittenBooksByAuthor`.
 The GraphQL type that is generated is:

 ```graphql
 type Query {